You are at risk of hearing loss

 Be aware of your environment

-- Sound levels in dance clubs can be as high as 115 decibels, which can cause damage within a few seconds.
+- Sound levels in clubs can be as high as 115 decibels (dB), which can cause permanent damage within a few seconds.

-- If you can’t have a normal conversation on the dance floor, don’t try to talk—shouting into someone’s ear can damage hearing.
+- If you can’t have a normal conversation on the dance floor, don’t try to talk.
+Shouting into someone’s ear can damage hearing.
+(Tip: Push down your tragus [the flap covering your ear canal] to hear others a little better!)

-- Alcohol and drugs lower your sense of pain and increase the risk of hearing damage.
-Being tired, dehydrated. or overheated also increase risk.
+- Alcohol and certain other drugs can lower your sense of pain and increase the risk of hearing damage.

-- When dancing, drink two to three cups of water per hour.
-Take breaks from the music and go to where sound levels are lower.
+- When dancing, take breaks from the music and periodically move to where sound levels are lower.

 - With clean hands, roll the earplug until it is as thin as possible.